wenhuang415/TankGame/README.md

 ## Steps to Build your Project: Build using Launcher with main function

-## Steps to run your Project: Run jar or build the launcher
+## Steps to run your Project: Run jar or build the launcher and run that

 ## Controls to play your Game: